patrikx3/freenom/README.md

 ---

-# Freenom API - Promise and auto renew expiring domains v1.0.451-269
+# Freenom API - Promise and auto renew expiring domains v1.0.456-270

-This is an open source project.
-Just code.
-If you like this code, please add a star in GitHub and if you really like, you can donate as well.
-Thanks you so much!
+This is an open-source project.
+Star this repository if you like it, or even donate!
+Thank you so much! :)

-Given, I have my own server, with dynamic IP address, it could happen that the server for about max 5 minutes can not be reachable for the dynamic DNS or very rarely I backup with Clonzilla the SSD or something with the electricity (too much hoovering or cleaning - but I worked on it, so should not happen again), but for some reason, it is not reachable please hang on for 5-30 minutes and it will be back for sure.
+I run my own server with dynamic IP address so it may happen that the server can not be reachable for about max 5 minutes due to the dynamic DNS.
+The server may also be unreachable when I backup the SSD with Clonzilla (very rarely) or an electrical issue (but this should not happen again).
+When he server is down, please hang on for 5-30 minutes and the server will be back up.

-All my domains (patrikx3.com and corifeus.com) could have errors right now, since I am developing in my free time and you can catch glitches, but usually it is stable (imagine updating everything always, which is weird).
+All my domains (patrikx3.com and corifeus.com) could have errors since I am developing in my free time.
+However, it is usually stable.

 ### Node Version Requirement
 ```